 - Pertinent information for all checking and savings accounts

 - Complete information for other real estates you own

 - Certificate of Eligibility and DD-214 (for veterans only)

 - Current check stubs and your W-2 forms (past two years)

 - Personal tax returns (past two years), current income statement and business balance sheet for self-employed individuals

 In general, the FHA is designed for those who might find it extra difficult to obtain conventional mortgages because of stricter loan policies and higher demanded credit scores.
-The FHA is the perfect alternative for those who don’t exactly have hard cold cash or for those whose finances aren’t exactly at tip-top shape yet.
+The FHA is the perfect alternative for those who don’t exactly have hard-cold cash or for those whose finances aren’t exactly in tip-top shape yet.

 For more FHA eligibility requirements, click the link to be routed to the leading FHA lenders!